Chendadev/simple-form-app/README.md

-# Getting Started with Create React App
+# React App - Form - Hook useState - value input

 How to create a form with ReactJs using input values and hook useState